arnabuchiha/CarND-LaneLines-P1/README.md

 ![6th step produced the following result](https://raw.githubusercontent.com/arnabuchiha/CarND-LaneLines-P1/master/test_images_output/solidWhiteCurve.jpg?token=AZn9HWInhCOiBGEEo50uKy3Mx4Ig70Yyks5cBsMUwA%3D%3D)

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with your current pipeline

 The pipeline works perfectly on the first two videos but it fails for the third video, one of the reason can be that the third video contains curved lanes.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements to your pipeline

 1. Applying deep learning may have some improvement
 2. Expressing lines as second degree polynomials